Kirksten3/pagespeedhelper/README.md

 ```

 **Errors:**
-As seen above, errors are now listed in the result object, a manual check needs to be done to see if the site had an issue with the request.
+As seen above, errors are now listed in the result hash, a manual check needs to be done to see if the site had an issue with the request.
 It will also contain the reason why it failed.

 ## Running the tests